lsblakk/pystar/docs/badges/badge_djangoapp.rst

 * demonstrating the UI of the product shouldn't rely on having full data in the back end.

-All of this relies on the frontend and backend having a concensus view of the **interface** between them.
+All of this relies on the frontend and backend having a consensus view of the **interface** between them.
 What does a 'Poll' look like?
 What data and methods might it have?
 If we knew this, we could construct **mock objects** and work with them, instead!
 Keeping objects simple makes writing interfaces between different layers of the application stack easier.

-We will come back to templates (and use Django's build-in templating facilities rather than simple python string formatting) after we build some models.
+We will come back to templates (and use Django's built-in templating facilities rather than simple python string formatting) after we build some models.